-To turn an image frame on or off
+To turn image frames on or off for all images

-- 1 Do one of the following: - Choose Image Enabler > Display Image Frame. - On the Image Enabler toolbar, click the Display Image Frame tool ( :: ). - Type imageframe and then press Enter. - 2 Do one of the following to toggle frames off and on: - Select ON to display and print frames for all images in a drawing. - Select OFF to hide all frames on the screen and during printing.
+- 1 Do one of the following:

+- Choose Image > Display Image Frame.

+- On the Image toolbar, click the Display Image Frame tool ().

+- Type imageframe and then press Enter.

+- 2 Choose On or Off.